tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 Some traumatic pneumothoraces are associated with subcutaneous emphysema (crepitus).
 Pneumothorax may be difficult to diagnose from a physical exam, especially in a noisy trauma bay.
 However, it is essential to make the diagnosis of tension pneumothorax on a physical exam.

+# ~Question 15
+In what proportion of cases is recurrence seen for patients with a history of pneumothorax?

+[RIGHT] 15-40%
+[WRONG] 1-10%
+[WRONG] 50-70%

 # Evaluation
 Chest radiography, ultrasonography, or CT can be used for diagnosis, although diagnosis from a chest x-ray is more common.
 Radiographic findings of 2.5 cm air space are equivalent to a 30% pneumothorax.
 Occult pneumothoraces may be diagnosed by CT but are usually clinically insignificant.
 ### Chest Xray: Tension Pneumothorax